dotnet/AspNetCore.Docs/aspnetcore/blazor/host-and-deploy/webassembly.md

 > Failed to find a valid digest in the 'integrity' attribute for resource 'https://myapp.example.com/\_framework/MyBlazorApp.dll' with computed SHA-256 integrity 'IIa70iwvmEg5WiDV17OpQ5eCztNYqL186J56852RpJY='.
 The resource has been blocked.

-In most cases, this is ***not*** a problem with integrity checking itself.
-Instead, it means there is some other problem, and the integrity check is warning you about that other problem.
+In most cases, the warning doesn't indicate a problem with integrity checking.
+Instead, the warning usually means that some other problem exists.

 For Blazor WebAssembly's boot reference source, see [the `Boot.WebAssembly.ts` file in the `dotnet/aspnetcore` GitHub repository](https://github.com/dotnet/aspnetcore/blob/main/src/Components/Web.JS/src/Boot.WebAssembly.ts).